Greyhound racing is done in Wisconsin

 Greyhound racing is nearing the finish line in Wisconsin.

-Dairyland Greyhound Park, in Kenosha — the last operating track in the state – announced Tuesday it will close its doors after racing ends Dec.
+Dairyland Greyhound Park, in Kenosha — the last operating track in the state – announced Tuesday it will close its doors after racing ends on Dec.
 31.

 Dairyland was one of five Wisconsin tracks that opened after a 1987 amendment to the state constitution allowed for a state-run lottery and legalized parimutuel betting.
 The others closed earlier, unable to compete with the state’s tribal casino offerings that began to emerge in the 1990s.